-I love helping people embody and hold all the aspects of themselves with lovingkindness, compassion and understanding, and I help people living with trauma, depression and the struggle to love the body he/she/they live in.
+I love supporting people embody and hold all the aspects of themselves with lovingkindness, compassion and understanding, and I work with people living with trauma, depression and the struggle to love the body he/she/they live in.
 Many of the people I work with come in with beliefs of “there is something wrong with me,” or “I am not good enough.”

 I turned to yoga in 2002 when I was struggling with my own “not good enough” beliefs.
 I was working at a therapeutic day school, and while trying to save the world I began suffering from insomnia.
 I was overwhelmed, depressed, burnt out and certain that if I just worked harder I could in fact save the world.
 After I started yoga I was sleeping like a baby and my mind and body were more at ease.
 I was able to handle stressful situations easier, I was more present, and I was able to see answers to my challenges with more clarity and intuition.
-I healed (and continue to heal) with body and mind, which is why I feel so passionate about using a holistic approach to mental health.
+I healed (and continue to heal) with body and mind, which is why I am so passionate about using a holistic approach to mental health.
 Sometimes we can not talk our way into healing.

 After moving to Seattle from Chicago in 2003 I decided to dedicate more of my life to yoga after the profound effects the practice had on me.
 I have been teaching since 2004 and practicing yoga therapy since 2007.
 I am a certified Integrated Movement Therapist ® and have studied IRest (a type of meditation used to work with symptoms of trauma and anxiety) with Richard Miller.
 I also received my Master’s in Child, Couple and Family Therapy from Antioch University in 2007.
-My mental health training heavily influences my personal style of yoga therapy in that I am very interested in the mental/emotional experiences as well as the physical and energetic.
+My mental health training heavily influences my personal style of yoga therapy in that I am very interested in the mental/emotional experiences as well as the physical, energetic, relational and systemic.